 - Review the Academic Standing Policy.
 Write down and bring with you any questions you may have.

-- Although students on academic probation are only required to meet with a Major Exploration & Academic Probation Advisor once per semester, we recommend a series of appointments throughout the semester for increased success.
-Failure to meet with your advisor leaves a hold on your account that prevents you from registering for the next semester.
+- It is recommended that you schedule a series of appointments throughout the semester for increased success.
 Our statistics have shown that the more a student meets with their advisor, the higher their cumulative GPA will rise!

-- Schedule your first appointment with a Major Exploration & Academic Probation Advisor in the first four weeks of the semester to identify campus resources for classes, clarify questions about the Academic Standing Policy, and calculate semester GPA needed to achieve good standing (greater than 2.0)
+- Schedule your workshop and appointment with a Major Exploration & Academic Probation Advisor in the first four weeks of the semester to identify campus resources for classes, clarify questions about the Academic Standing Policy, and calculate semester GPA needed to achieve good standing (greater than 2.0)

 There are two ways that you could be suspended and not able to return to UNC.
 First,

 if your cumulative GPA has not risen to a 2.0 or higher in the next 24 credit hours